 Making Instant Pot BBQ Wings:

 The recipe for the IP wings couldn’t be easier.
-Toss your wings with your rub, cook them off in the Instant Pot and then toss them in the oven or on the grill to carmelize to crispy, chewy deliciousness.
+Toss your wings with your rub, cook them off in the Instant Pot, and then baste with bbq sauce and toss them in the oven or on the grill to caramelize to crispy, chewy deliciousness.
 I do prefer a smoother, shiny type of a barbecue sauce, just a bit on the sweet side because it will caramelize better.
 Just choose a barbecue sauce you love and you can’t go wrong.

 I do think the oven part of this recipe, if you use the oven instead of the grill when you caramelize your wings, or if you are baking your wings instead of using the Instant Pot, is best done on a wire rack.
 A good rectangular wire rack that fits over one of your sheet pans is a handy thing to have around the kitchen for this recipe and others.
 It also makes a great cooling rack for cookies or cakes just out of the oven.